 Save Your Ash Trees From Emerald Ash Borer

-To save ash trees, there are steps you should take to treat and protect ash trees on your own property.
+To save your ash trees, here are steps you should take to treat and protect any ash trees on your own property -

 Recognize the Signs & Symptoms of EAB Damage

 In northeast Ohio, the adult emerald ash borers emerge from ash tree limbs and trunks and begin to fly in early May thru June.
 They'll fly up to 10 miles to other Ash tree canopies to feed on the leaves and lay eggs (up to as many as 100 eggs per insect!).

 When the eggs hatch, the larvae start boring through ash tree bark and eating away the tree’s vascular tissue.
 This creates tunnels under the bark that get larger as the larva grow, eventually killing the ash tree.

 You probably won't see the larvae but here's what you can see -

 Underneath the bark you'll see the tunnels created by the Emerald Ash Borer larvae.
 These tunnels usually look serpentine, like a snake, and weave back and forth across the expanse of the tree.